-You can start by sending a link of the website to your friends who will also pass it on to theirs.
+You can start by sending a link of the business website to your friends who will also pass it on to theirs.
 By promoting your site you will be able to increase website engagement.
 Don’t limit yourself to friends, you can also use other online marketing strategies to attract customers.

-After your website has gone live it is important that you keep track of how it performs and where there are areas for improvement.
+After your business website has gone live it is important that you keep track of how it performs and where there are areas for improvement.
 Such data can be instrumental in helping you improve your website and also give you an insight into the visitors of the site.

 Alternative, consider using a web development company in San Francisco (or your area) to assist you.
 You may need to fork out some cash though.